Can Friendship Heal Complex Trauma? The Staircase in the Woods Review

 Join the Conversation

-I was a huge Grunge, Nu-metal fan and was fed a consistent and healthy diet of Soundgarden, NIN, and Korn.
+I was a huge Grunge and Nu-metal fan who consumed a consistent, healthy diet of Soundgarden, NIN, and Korn.
 Who were some of your favorite bands from the golden era of rock music?

 Leave a Reply